-How to Choose a DSLR Camera
+How to Choose the Best Camera for Fashion Photography

 This is the first post in a series of monthly posts I will be doing in collaboration with Style Collective on fashion photography.
 Before I became a fashion photographer, I was an award-winning newborn and maternity photographer.
 Works of Love Photography was a successful business I owned and operated for seven years, until 2013, when I decided to focus on my family.
 Over those years I learned so much about how to take a good portrait.
 There is so much to learn and know about portrait photography and what I learned has been easily applied to fashion photography.
 High quality portraits can absolutely make the difference between an average fashion blog and one that truly stands out in a crowded blogosphere.